Tell Me a Story! Narrative-Driven XAI with Large Language Models: Discussion Conclusion

 As machine learning models continue to grow in complexity, there is an increasing need for techniques that can explain model predictions to a diverse range of end users.
-However, current state-of-the-art methods in XAI lack the ability to provide a narrative to the explanation recipient.
-In this study, we presented XAIstories as a novel technique bridging the gap between XAI and human understanding.
+However, current state-of-the-art methods in XAI lack the ability to provide a narrative to the users.
+In this paper, we presented XAIstories as a novel technique to help further bridge the gap between XAI and human understanding.

-Our experiments show striking results: in image classification data, CFstories are indicated as providing at least equally convincing narratives as respondents' own narratives in more than 75\% of the cases.
+Our experiments show striking results: in an image classification study, CFstories are indicated as providing at least equally convincing narratives as the respondents' own narratives in more than 75\% of the cases.
 Additionally, CFstories allows for an order of magnitude time gain in understanding AI models and has compelling accuracy in transforming a counterfactual to a natural language narrative.
 In tabular classification, over 90\% of non-data scientists and over 75\% of data scientists agreed that SHAPstories provides a convincing interpretation of an AI model's prediction.
+Our results also indicate that SHAPstories enables people to develop a better understanding of how AI decisions are made (study 4).
 Furthermore, our results suggest that SHAPstories is well-received in terms of confidence and speed gains by the general audience.
-Both data scientists and non-data science experts anticipated widespread usage for communicating SHAP results to a general audience without prior knowledge to data science, further democratising AI.

 Our results are subject to several limitations.
-Firstly, our surveys are distributed only among a general audience and data science experts; we did not specifically target domain experts.
-Nevertheless, the favorable responses we received indicate that XAIstories is well-received by a broad audience, suggesting that similar results may be found in more specialized domains like credit scoring.
-Additionally, our experiments are exclusively centered on ChatGPT (GPT-4) as a LLM for providing storytelling in the context of XAI methods.
+First, our surveys are distributed only among a general audience and data science experts; we did not specifically target domain experts.
+An assessment of XAIstories through in-domain validation cases, with domain experts, is an interesting avenue for future research.
+Additionally, our experiments are exclusively centered on GPT-4 as a LLM for providing storytelling in the context of XAI methods.
 Given our findings and the anticipated improvement in the performance of LLMs in general, we expect our results to further improve in the future.
 Finally, as indicated by some surveyed data scientists, the narratives inherently involve certain assumptions, much like when a human crafts a story from explanations.
-Articulating these assumptions and assessing their validity represents an interesting topic for future research.
+Articulating and assessing these assumptions, and more broadly assessing XAIstories, represents another interesting direction for future research.